oh2th/esp_gps_aprs_client/README.md

 Overlay Symbols are not supported.
 For the SmartBeacon(TM) parameters there are a number of sites explaining the algorythm and gives some hints on good sets depending if your are walking, on the bike or driving a car.

+Only valid position reports are transmitted and only when HDOP is non-zero and better than 10.
+(0 < HDOP < 10)

 ## Portal mode
 When your board is in portal mode, it blinks both onboard LEDs.
 Take your phone and connect to WiFi network